Department of Natural Resources

 Ready to burn some calories?
 Our miles of trails let you choose the length and intensity of your adventure.
 Explore the gently rolling dunes and shoreline at Saugatuck Harbor Natural Area, wander the sandy forest paths of Saugatuck State Park, or feel the burn with a steep climb up and down Mt.
 Baldhead.

-South Haven and the surrounding area boasts over 48 miles of hiking and biking trails, 91 miles of kayaking and canoeing trails, 770 acres of nature preserves and 11 miles of horseback riding trails.
-Whether you're looking to go hiking, biking, horseback riding, cross-country skiing, snowmobiling or exploring, our trails and nature preserves provide the perfect setting for your escape.
+Admire the fall colors and feel the crisp air in one of Pure Michigan's first Trail Towns, South Haven!
+The South Haven area boasts over 48 miles of hiking and biking trails, 91 miles of kayaking and canoeing trails, 770 acres of nature preserves and 11 miles of horseback riding trails.
+Our trails and nature preserves provide the perfect setting for your escape!

 You can always count on a state park to provide a natural setting for exploring the outdoors.
 In Traverse City the wooded winding trails are second to none.
 All the options are close to the urban area, making them perfect for a daytrip into nature.
 Explore paths of hilly forests, wetlands and meadows by foot or bike.